turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/performance_of_code.markdown

 `time` utility.
 This utility provides an interface similar to Benchmark but via the command line rather than via ruby.

-Try it out in your terminal (not IRB):
+Try it out in your terminal (not Pry):

 `time ruby -e "10000.times { (1..10000).to_a }"`